-The Transportation Corridor Agencies (TCA), in coordination with Caltrans, Orange County Transportation Authority (OCTA) and Riverside County Transportation Commission (RCTC), is proposing to add a direct connector from the State Route 241 Toll Road to 91 Freeway Express Lanes.
-The direct, median-to-median tolled connector would reduce traffic congestion in both directions, enhance safety by reducing weaving across the lanes and improve access to toll lanes in Orange and Riverside Counties.
+The Transportation Corridor Agencies (TCA), in coordination with Caltrans, is proposing to add a direct connector linking the northbound 241 Toll Road to the eastbound 91 Express Lanes and the westbound 91 Express Lanes to the southbound 241 Toll Road.
+The direct, median-to-median tolled connector would reduce traffic congestion in both directions, enhance safety by reducing weaving across lanes and improve access to toll lanes in Orange and Riverside Counties.
+Sign up here to stay informed of project updates.

 241/91 Express Connector Project

 There is currently no direct connection between the 241 Toll Road and the 91 Express Lanes.
-The new Express Connector would offer an alternative to the existing connector, which requires travel across four lanes to reach the current carpool lanes and extension of the 91 Express Lanes that are scheduled to open in 2017 in Riverside County.
-The Express Connector would reduce traffic congestion by offering an additional choice for drivers through the corridor, enhance safety by reducing weaving across the lanes and improve access between time-saving Express Lanes in Orange County and Riverside County.
+The new 241/91 Express Connector would offer an alternative to the existing connector, which requires travel across five lanes to reach the current carpool lanes and extension of the 91 Express Lanes that are scheduled to open in 2017 in Riverside County.

-- The project is currently in the environmental phase, with completion of final design anticipated in 2017
+- The project is currently in the environmental phase, with completion of final design anticipated in early-2018

-- If approved, construction could begin in late 2017
+- If approved, construction could begin in early-2019

 - Construction will take approximately two years.
 Construction will create 2,250 jobs